Jaguar D-Type: Design

 The design applied aeronautical technology, revolutionary at the time.
 The "tub", or cockpit section, was of monocoque construction, mostly comprising sheets of aluminium alloy.
 Its elliptical shape and comparatively small cross-section provided torsional rigidity and reduced drag.
 To the front bulkhead was attached an aluminium tubing subframe for the engine, steering assembly, and front suspension.
 Rear suspension and final drive were mounted to the rear bulkhead.
 Fuel was carried in the tail and the designers followed aviation practice by specifying a deformable Marston Aviation Division bag in place of a conventional tank.

-The aerodynamic influence was partly the work of Malcolm Sayer, who had joined Jaguar following a stint with the Bristol Aeroplane Company during the Second World War and later worked on the C-Type.
+The aerodynamic influence and overall body design was the work of Malcolm Sayer, who had joined Jaguar following a stint with the Bristol Aeroplane Company during the Second World War and later worked on the C-Type.
 The D-Type required a minimal frontal area.
 To reduce the XK engine's height dry sump lubrication was developed, and it has been said that the car's frontal area was also a consideration in canting the engine at 8½° from the vertical (which necessitated the offset bonnet bulge).
 Philip Porter, in his book Jaguar Sports Racing Cars, says that "[a] more likely reason was to provide extra space for the ram pipes feeding the three twin-choke Weber carburettors."
 Reducing underbody drag contributed to the car's high top speed; for the long Mulsanne Straight at Le Mans, a fin was mounted behind the driver for aerodynamic stability.
 For the 1955 season, factory cars were fitted with a longer nose, which lengthened the car by 7½ inches and further increased maximum speed; and the headrest fairing and aerodynamic fin were combined as a single unit that smoothed the aerodynamics and saved weight.

 Mechanically, many features were shared with the outgoing C-Type.
 Its front and rear suspension and innovative all-round disc brakes were retained, as was the XK engine.
 Apart from the new lubrication system, the engine was further revised as development progressed during the D-Type's competition life.
 Notably in 1955, larger valves were introduced, together with asymmetrical cylinder heads to accommodate them.

 Elements of the body shape and many construction details were used in the Jaguar E-Type from 1961 to 1969.